ALU-Schumacher/AUDITOR/media/website/content/_index.md

 ## Priority Plugin

-The priority plugin takes the resources provided by multiple groups and computes a priority for each of these groups based on who many resources wer provided.
+The priority plugin takes the resources provided by multiple groups and computes a priority for each of these groups based on how many resources were provided.
 This allows one to transfer provided resources on one system to priorities in another system.
 The computed priorities are set via shelling out, and the executed commands can be defined as needed.